|

 Stocks

-The stocks category includes not just equities from major U.S. exchanges, but also stocks from the Hong Kong and mainland Chinese markets.
+The stock category includes not only equities from major U.S. exchanges but also stocks from the Hong Kong and mainland Chinese markets.

-Some over-the-counter (OTC) stocks are also included.
-We did not find any foreign ordinary shares (stocks with ticker symbols ending in 'F'), but other securities such as ADRs and shares of U.S. companies were available.
+Some OTC stocks are also part of this category.
+During our research, we did not find any foreign ordinary shares (stocks with ticker symbols ending in 'F'), but we did find other securities, such as ADRs and shares of American companies.

-Moomoo does not charge account fees or require minimum balances.
-Furthermore, Level II quotes are available at no extra cost.
+moomoo does not charge account fees or require minimum balances.
+Additionally, Level II quotes are provided free of charge.

 Customer Support

-Moomoo offers a list of FAQs on its website, which helps users understand the broker's services and policies.
-The site also includes other tools, such as an account document download widget, but there’s little else available.
+moomoo provides a list of FAQs on its website, which can help users learn more about the brokerage and its policies.
+The website also includes a few other tools, such as an account document download widget, but there isn't much else available.

-Moomoo’s website and desktop platform offer a chat feature that combines both robo and human assistance.
-To access it on the desktop platform, click the three horizontal lines in the lower-left corner, hover over Help, and click on Online Inquiry.
-A pop-up window will appear with a robo chat; type “agent” to reach a human representative.
-The same feature is available on the website by clicking the dialogue cloud icon in the lower-right corner.
+moomoo’s website and desktop platform (both of which we will review later) offer a robo/human chat service that we found quite useful.
+To access it on the desktop platform, click on the three horizontal lines in the lower-left corner of the screen, hover over the Help section, and then click on Online Inquiry.
+This will open a pop-up window that starts with a robo chat.
+Type “agent” to connect with a human representative.
+The same chat widget can be found on the website by clicking on the dialogue cloud icon in the lower-right corner.

-Phone support is available as well.
-Although the number is not toll-free, Moomoo lists its contact number (650-798-5700).
-Support can also be reached via email at cs@us.moomoo.com.
+Phone support is also available.
+The number is not toll-free, but moomoo now lists its contact number (650-798-5700).
+You can also reach support via email at cs@us.moomoo.com.

 Website

-The Moomoo website is fairly basic.
-It lacks advanced trading tools.
-Recently, however, the brokerage added Moo (a community forum for social networking), market and security information, and news articles under the Insights tab.
+The moomoo website is quite basic.
+It does not offer any trading tools.
+In recent months, the brokerage has added Moo (a community forum for social networking), market and security information, and news articles.
+These resources can be found under the Insights tab.

 Security profiles are also available under the Insights tab.
-The information is limited, but there are charts with price histories extending more than 15 years in some cases.
-These charts lack tools, but this improves on the next platforms.
+The information is limited, but there are charts with price histories that go back more than 15 years in some cases.
+These charts lack tools, but that changes on the next platforms.

 Mobile App

-The mobile app significantly improves the trading experience.
-You can now place trades by tapping the orange Trade button in the bottom-left corner of an asset’s profile.
-There are 8 types of trades available, including advanced options like market-if-touched and trailing stop limit.
+The experience improves a lot with moomoo’s mobile app.
+Here, trading is possible.
+The order ticket can be opened by tapping on the orange Trade button in the bottom-left corner of an asset’s profile.
+We found 8 trade types, including some advanced ones like market-if-touched and trailing stop limit.

-A drop-down menu in the top-right corner of the trade ticket allows you to switch between Pro and Lite modes.
+A drop-down menu in the top-right corner of the trade ticket lets you switch between Pro and Lite modes.
 Pro mode includes Level II data.

-You can view a security’s price history by tapping on the Quotes tab on its profile.
-Rotating your device shows a horizontal chart with a variety of indicators, drawing tools, and plot styles.
+A security’s price history can be viewed on the app by tapping on the Quotes tab on the security’s profile.
+Rotating the device displays a horizontal chart with a strong selection of indicators, drawing tools, and plot styles.

-The app lets users create multiple watchlists and access option chains.
-At the bottom of the app, you’ll find the Discover icon.
-Tap this to open Papertrade, the app’s demo mode.
+The app allows users to create multiple watchlists and access option chains.
+At the bottom of the app is a Discover icon.
+Tapping on this opens Papertrade, the app’s demo mode.

 Arthur Chachuna is a professional personal finance blogger, and the owner of Brokerage-Review.com.